-The interactive chart below shows the MGA to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to MGA exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.

 Travel, Currency and Money saving tips for Madagascar

+The local currency in Madagascar is Malagasy Ariary.
 There are money changing facilities (forex bureaux & bank kiosks) available at the major banks in Antananarivo or at the airport on your arrival.
 You will be able to change money at most main towns and cities.
 The most accepted foreign currency is the Euro, although the US Dollar is also accepted.
 There are ATM machines available in the major towns and the most widely accepted card is Visa.
 All ATMs will only dispense Ariary.
-There are very few places where credit cards can be used so please only use it as an absolute emergency.
+There are very few places where credit cards can be used so only use it as an absolute emergency.